How Travel Changed My Life

 The money matters, some says, is the easy part among the spectrum of adulterating human life problems; a quarrel with a loved one, an unexpected health issue, a freak accident, being laid off one’s job; these are examples of more urgent and debilitating concerns that are apt to blind-side on an idle weekday.

 This gray-scaled perception of life, the kind that fuels negativity in one’s mind, is what I had until I was airborne on that plane.
 Something in me was stirring.
 And I’ll never forget the vision of the seemingly endless parade of white fluffy clouds extending in the horizon.
 I was entranced.

 As traces of human civilization slowly vanished below, the thought that millions of people on Earth are continually living their lives while I’m hanging several thousand miles above sea level and experiencing a personal bliss of which they are oblivious of, equally horrified and captivated me.
 The possibility that life in my physical body could end abruptly, with a random bird accidentally flying into the jet engine or one fatal pilot error, sent all of my survival instincts on overdrive.
 But I was experiencing an epiphany.

-Something in me was jolted alive and I felt that my soul had awaken.
-I realized that while I may perish then, nothing else mattered because I’m in the midst of a profoundly beautiful experience.
+Something in me was jolted alive, and I felt that my soul had awakened.
+I realized that while I may perish then, nothing else mattered because I’m amid a profoundly beautiful experience.
 Suddenly, my worries seemed inconsequential.
 And I’ve never felt so much more in control of my life as in that exact moment.
-I felt I was free.
+I thought I was free.

 I had a rebirth.
 Traveling takes me away from the worldly and yet brings me closer to the world while taking me back to myself, and constant travel had caused this in a joyful loop.
 Travel taught me about gratitude, even of the smallest things.
 Travel gives me purpose and an ever-evolving perspective of life and other cultures.
 And I had to honor it.